Assisting the Development of Pathway 2 Programs

 No, this project’s funding is strictly for the establishment of accredited Pathway 2 programs.

-Pathway 2 program applications will be accessible through individual academic institute websites.
-Please contact the school you are interested in to find out more about their application process.
+Pathway 2 program applications will be accessible through individual academic institute websites (listed below*).

 HBCU is an acronym for Historically Black Colleges and Universities.
 HBCUs are institutions of higher education established before 1964 and originally founded to educate African-American students.

-Academic institution representatives are invited to fill out the RISE: Lactation Training Model- Institute Interest Form located under the “Contact” tab.
+Academic institution representatives are invited to fill out the RISE: Lactation Training Model- Institute Interest Form.

 Historically Black Colleges and Universities and/or community colleges predominantly serving communities of color interested in becoming an institutional partner are invited to fill out this survey.